jkueck92/fire/Readme.md

 If an alert event is received different actions, like sending a telegram message or call an api can be executed.

+The system is designed to be run on a Raspberry Pi 3 and upwards in the user context of pi.

+### Requirements (tested with)
+- Raspberry Pi OS (Lite)
+- OpenJDK 11

 ### configuration

-In order to use the software you have to place a file called _application.properties_ in the /hom/pi/fire/config/ directory.
+In order to use the software you have to place a file called _application.properties_ in the /home/pi/fire/config/ directory.

 Following properties are used: